3.7. Parallel Query

 testdb=# ANALYZE;

-In a nested loop join, the inner table is always processed for all rows, not in parallel.
+In a standard parallel nested loop join, the inner table is not processed in parallel.
+Instead, each Worker must process the entire inner table independently.

 testdb=# SET enable_nestloop = ON;